MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ### Using CharSet in ContainsOnly, ContainsAll, and ContainsAny

-Following character types can be used in ContainsOnly, ContainsAll, and ContainsAny
+The following character types can be used in ContainsOnly, ContainsAll, and ContainsAny.

 | Character Type | Description |
 |----------------|-------------|